RTMP (Real-Time Messaging Protocol) – How It Works & Why It Still Matters for Streaming

 The handshake phase involves a series of quick exchanges between the client and server.
 First, the client sends what’s commonly called a header.
 This is a cryptographic signature.
 Immediately after the header is sent, the client sends 1536 bytes of random data.

-The server then responds in kind: they send a header, then 1536 bytes of random data immediately following it.
+The server then responds in kind: it sends a header, then 1536 bytes of random data immediately following it.
 Finally, the client sends the server a copy of the server’s random data back to them, then the server sends the client a copy of the client’s random data back to them.
 This completes the handshake.

 Step 2: The Connection